A New Tool for Today’s Classrooms

 There are short videos in the educator resources pages which are captivating to students.
 The single-celled amoeba video moves in only a few seconds, yet shows what a student would see under a microscope.
 There is a circulation interactive presentation where a student can place the heart and circulatory system together in a body to help pump blood.
 It is like the board game, Operation.
 They are simple and effective to explain cells, systems and organisms.

 BrainPOP Educators, a teachers blog for educators supports their teacher community online with free lesson plans, video tutorials, shared best practices, professional development and presentation tools.
-The blog is found at:
+Click here for the Educators Community.

 Most of the diagrams, videos and multimedia presentations in science are found in online resources.
 Teachers and students will find science activities to be easy to demonstrate and perform without long preparations.
 Science is made fun using the SMARTboard technology.